Festival Republic Limited

 Responsibility for Our Policy

 The board of directors has the overall responsibility of ensuring our compliance with all legal and ethical obligations, and for ensuring that all those in the business comply with this policy.

-The Global Ethics & Compliance Department have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness and dealing with any queries about it.
+The Global Ethics & Compliance Department has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, and dealing with any queries related to it.
 The Global Internal Audit Group will monitor the effectiveness of the internal control systems and procedures.

 Management at all levels is responsible for ensuring that their teams understand and comply with this policy and are given access to suitable and regular training, when necessary.